A Perfect, if Unexpected, Pairing –

 Dive into history: Founded in 1804, Old Mission Santa Inés has a rich history to unearth.
 And with its traditional Danish architecture and authentic bakeries, downtown Solvang itself is a testament to the Northern European roots of its early settlers.
 The Santa Ynez Valley Historical Museum and Elverhoj Museum of History and Art are among the many museums that will both enlighten and entertain.

 Fun in the food we eat: Farm tours offer a window into what makes the Santa Ynez Valley the breadbasket of California’s Central Coast.
 Visit an olive farm such as Global Gardens and taste some of the most sought-after olive oils anywhere.
 Many of the Santa Ynez Valley’s wineries are more than just vineyards, too.
-Some, like Buttonwood Farms Winery & Vineyards are working farms meant to be enjoyed by guests of all ages.
+Call wineries and tasting rooms ahead of your visit to find out whether they’re currently accepting guests of all ages to enjoy their properties.
 Or visit Clairmont Farms, an entirely organic lavender farm, for an altogether different experience.

 Sometimes the fun is where you stay: Whether interested in a dude ranch experience at the Alisal Guest Ranch & Resort, a casual stay at the King Frederik Inn, “glamping” in a safari tent or vintage Airstream trailer at Flying Flags RV Resort & Campground, or something in between, the Santa Ynez Valley has family-friendly lodging options to fit an array of budgets and interests.